Table of Contents

 A telescope mount that is suitable for astrophotography usually has the capability to track the movement of stars and other deep-sky objects in the sky.
 However, most mounts have tracking errors and limitations which means that they cannot perfectly keep any object in the field of view for long periods.
 Autoguiding is a method of solving this so we can take longer exposures with no movement or star trails.

-Autoguiding involves using a small camera and guide scope attached to the telescope, which makes small adjustments to the mount by locking onto several stars and checking if they move (see also this page about guide scopes).
-This system is very sensitive and will make adjustments even if the star moves several pixels in the camera’s field of view.
+Autoguiding involves using a small camera and guide scope attached to the telescope, which makes small adjustments to the mount by locking onto several stars and checking if they move (see also this page about guide scopes1).
+This system is very sensitive and will move your telescope slightly even if the star moves several pixels in the camera’s field of view.
+In this way, auto-guiding corrects for any errors in tracking and keeps your telescope pointing in the right place so your stars are sharp and round.

 This helps to extend possible exposures to several minutes which is enough for high-quality astrophotography.